 Other popular destinations in Australia include theme parks.
 One of the oldest theme park is Sea World in Gold Coast, Queensland, where you can watch dolphins, water skiers, rides, shows, and other attractions.

 The Great Barrier Reef

 Swimming with Dolphins, Swimming with Sharks or Watching Whales

 Sharks vary in size.
 The largest shark is the whale shark that can reach even 12 m that is more than twice the length of the human body.
-Most sharks are bottom feeders and only white shark, tiger shark, and bull shark may target humans as prey, and it happens mostly because they mistake it for another prey.
+Most sharks are bottom feeders and only white shark, tiger shark, and bull shark may target humans as prey.
 Areas, where sharks are present, are usually known by local people.
-Overall, shark attacks occur only a couple of times per year.
+Shark attacks may be entirely unpredictable.

-There have been unusual and more frequent shark attacks in Australia in recent years that is more likely caused by interference with their native habitats, as is also the case around the world with other animals.
+There have been unusual and more frequent shark attacks in Australia in recent years that is also caused by interference with their native habitats.

 Observing these fascinating animals is possible from the safety of a cage in all major Australian cities and South Australia.
-Swimming with sharks, unlike adventures in the film with the same title can be rewarding although swimming with dolphins is much more rewarding due to beneficial health effects, including alleviating depression.
-North Pacific is also particularly abundant in various species of some 40 overall species of dolphins.
-Safety precautions should be maintained as dolphins can also inflict injuries, despite notions that they are entirely docile.
+Swimming with sharks, unlike adventures in the film with the same title can be rewarding although swimming with dolphins is thought to have beneficial health effects such as alleviating depression apart from experience.
+North Pacific is also particularly abundant with up to 40 overall species of dolphins.
+Safety precautions should be maintained as dolphins may inflict injuries, despite notions that they are entirely docile.